 7.5/10

 How’s the interior?
-The Cross Sport features an excellent step-in height with wide squared-off doors that make climbing in and out effortless.
+The Atlas Cross Sport features an excellent step-in height with wide squared-off doors that make climbing in and out effortless.
 Once inside, you'll be impressed by the roomy interior.
-Dimensionally, the Honda Passport and Cross Sport are pretty comparable, but the VW feels roomier despite its slightly coupe-like rear roofline.
+Dimensionally, the Honda Passport and Cross Sport interior are pretty comparable, but the VW feels roomier despite its slightly coupe-like rear roofline.

 There's plenty of seat and steering-wheel adjustment range to suit a wide variety of drivers.
 The view outward is pretty expansive all around.
 The big side mirrors are good for giving you a clear view back, but their bulky housings can obstruct your vision a little when you need to make a turn.
 The rear window is a bit smaller than the one in the regular Atlas.